curif/AgeOfJoy-2022.1/docs/agebasic_devlopment_docs.md

 ### `CabinetAGEBasic.cs` (Event Handling and Linking)
 This class manages the lifecycle of AGEBasic scripts attached to a specific arcade cabinet.
 - **Initialization:** Reads configuration from `description.yaml` (via `CabinetAGEBasicInformation`) and pre-loads variables using `IngestVariables`.
 - **Event Coroutine (`RunEvents`):** Manages a continuous background loop that checks conditions and executes mapped scripts based on cabinet interactions.
 It supports dynamic registration of events at runtime.
+If an event script is triggered, it invokes a new `runProgram` coroutine and prevents overlapping runs by sequentially yielding (`while (IsRunning()) yield return null;`).
+- **SHUTDOWN vs END:** The engine makes a hard behavioral distinction between `END` and `SHUTDOWN`.
+Calling `END` sets `config.stop = true`, gracefully exiting the local program context but allowing the `eventCoroutine` loop to persist.
+Calling `SHUTDOWN` sets `config.shutdown = true` and `config.stop = true`, which forcefully kills the local program context, executes a `StopCoroutine` on the background `eventCoroutine`, and fully clears the registered events queue and file pointers.
 - **Event Types:** Implements an extensible event system through the `Event` base class and its derived forms:
   - `OnTimer`, `OnAlways` (Time-based triggers)
   - `OnControlActivePressed`, `OnControlActiveHeld`, `OnControlActiveReleased` (MAME input mapping)